PhalakshaCG/Jar2Jar/README.md

 # Jar2Jar
 *A peer to peer network emulator*

-## How to use the the API in your own project
+## How to use the API in your own project

 #### Step 1
 Copy the J2J package from src/sample to your project.